xogusrns123/Helix-ASPLOS25/readme.md

 dummy weights.
 Therefore, you only need to provide the model config (`model/config.json`) and tokenizer (`tokenizer.json` and `tokenizer_config.json`).
 We follow the standard format used on [HuggingFace](https://huggingface.co/).

+> **Tips:** Before running the following commands, make sure you are using the conda
+> environment we just created.
+You can activate the environment using `conda activate runtime`.

 Based on the files above, we can generate the system configuration file for Helix's runtime
 system: